 - Add the nuts to the topping mixture after the butter is incorporated, then toss to combine.

 - This keto apple crisp can be stored in the refrigerator for up to one week.

-- Store unused portions in a tightly-sealed container, or place plastic wrap tightly over the baking dish.
+- Store remaining portions in a tightly-sealed container, or place plastic wrap tightly over the baking dish.